Nectar-A-Gonzalez/ROS2-DifferentialRobot_Repository_Project/README.md

     # Summary: 2 package finished [###]

 ## How to source and run the package
-To be able to access the executables that were just built, from our terminal, we need to source
+To be able to access the executables that were just built in our current terminal, we need to source them:

     dfdfd
+    source install/setup.bash
     dfdf

 ## Commands to test the pub/sub and service/client communications: